arthur-vilela/PP1-japan-brazil-migration/README.md

 #### Events section
 - A possible feature would be to list upcoming events related to the Japanese community in Brazil
-- The list could be similar to the one sent on newsletters, but could reach users who wouldn't like to subscribe to any more newsletters and just quickly check on the website.
+- The list could be similar to the one sent on newsletters but could reach users who wouldn't like to subscribe to any more newsletters and just quickly check on the website.
 - The events happening currently or very soon could also be displayed in a smaller side element on top of the page for a quick view to revisiting users.
 ## Technology Used
 |Technology | Use|